List of digital television deployments by country: India

-The first analogue transmission cutoff date is set to 1 November 2012, for the four major metropolitan cities (New Delhi, Mumbai, Kolkata and Chennai).
-The Second analogue transmission cutoff date is 31 March 2013 for Patna, Chandigarh, Pune and Bengaluru.
-The third analogue transmission cutoff date is 30 November 2014 for all urban areas including state capitals.
-The analogue transmission cut off date for all other cities in the country is set for 31 March 2015.
-The switchover was completed in December 2016.
+India's digital switchover was implemented in phases, beginning with the four major metropolitan cities—New Delhi, Mumbai, Kolkata, and Chennai—on 1 November 2012.
+The second phase covered cities like Patna, Chandigarh, Pune, and Bengaluru, with a cutoff date of 31 March 2013.
+The third phase, ending on 30 November 2014, included all other urban areas, including state capitals.
+The final phase for remaining cities was scheduled for 31 March 2015.
+The nationwide transition to digital broadcasting was completed in December 2016.